mixologee/tirvandor/homebrewery-files/shattered-oaths-homebrewery.md

 - Haunted by dreams and feelings she doesn't understand

 ### Background & History

+> **DM Note - "Lost Heir" Naming:** Both Elowen Gray (Corvus's sister) and Marcus Blackwood (Corvus's brother, see Blood & Coin campaign) survived the 1204 purge and may be called "Lost Heir."
+Elowen is the hidden sister with suppressed memories; Marcus is the younger brother raised openly in the frontier.
+DMs running both campaigns should decide how to handle this terminology.

 Elowen Gray remembers her life starting at age 5.
 She was found wandering near Silverpine, no memory of before, taken in by kindly scholar couple (actually Shadows's contacts).
 They raised her, discovered her intelligence, encouraged her education.

 **The Hidden Survivor:** During the 1204 purge, young Corvus (age 12) made a desperate choice.
 He couldn't protect his 5-year-old sister in flight, so he entrusted her to a Blackwood loyalist mage who performed a deep memory suppression ritual.
 The child's identity was completely erased—she didn't know she was a Blackwood, so she couldn't reveal it under questioning or torture.
 The Crown's agents found no record of a daughter; their intelligence was incomplete.
 Corvus escaped openly and became "the only known survivor."
 Elowen vanished into anonymity, her existence unknown to anyone hunting Blackwood blood.